 - In Pokémon Black and White, the final stage of Tepig's evolution, in Japan, is "Enbuoh", an appropriate enough Japanese pun, and sounds almost identical to "Emboar" (its English name), which is an appropriate enough English pun.

-- In Danganronpa, a serial killer character obsessed with romanticised pretty boys explains that she kills people because she is a "rotten girl", which in addition to a description of her character is the Japanese term for a Yaoi Fangirl.
-The Project Zetsubou Fan Translation changed this to "slasher", which has a similarly appropriate double meaning for a serial killer.
+- A serial killer character obsessed with romanticised pretty boys explains that she kills people because she is a "rotten girl", which in addition to a description of her character is the Japanese term for a Yaoi Fangirl (fujoshi).
+Project Zetsubou changed this to "slasher", which has a similarly appropriate double meaning for a serial killer.

-- In the Dutch Spongebob Squarepants dub, "Bikini Bottom" is translated as "Bikinibroek".
+- In the Dutch dub, "Bikini Bottom" is translated as "Bikinibroek".
 "Broek" happens to mean both "pants" and "brook", and is a very common suffix for a small town close to water.

 - In France and Italy, instead of "April fool" they say "Poisson d'Avril" or "Pesce d'Aprile" (Fish of April) respectively.
 This makes the episode "Fools in April" funnier in those countries.

-- In South Park, Mr. Garrisson once refers to Mr. Slave as his Teacher's Assistant, or Teacher's Ass for short.
+- Mr. Garrisson once refers to Mr. Slave as his Teacher's Assistant, or Teacher's Ass for short.
 In Hungarian, Tanársegéd and Tanársegg mean exactly the same.

 - The Brazilian translation of Wacky Races saw the Slag Brothers being translated as "Irmãos Rocha".
 Irmãos = Brothers, and Rocha, which happens to be a common surname in Portuguese, means Rock.
 The net result is their name being more 'plausible' in Portuguese than in English.